USAPA Sanctioning Requirements

 Payment of Sanction Fee

 After the sanctioning request has been approved by the USAPA Tournament Coordinator and the Sanction Fee has been paid, the Tournament Director may advertise that they are sanctioned by the USAPA.
-If the sanction fee has not been received at least 10 days before the start of the tournament, the pending sanction will be withdrawn and no sanctioning will take place.
+If the sanction fee has not been received at least 10 days before the start of the tournament, sanctioning may be withdrawn.
 After receiving payment of the sanction fee the USAPA will advertise the tournament on the Schedule page of the USAPA website and will add the words “USAPA Sanctioned (Tier #)” and display the sanctioning logo.
 The “USAPA Sanctioned Event” logo will be supplied via email to the tournament director and may be used in all tournament media.

 Beginning January 1, 2016 a player in any/all USAPA sanctioned pickleball tournaments will be required to be a current member of the USAPA before playing any match in the tournament.

 Before a tournament is USAPA sanctioned, the tournament director must declare the make and model of the ball that will be used.
 The ball must be listed on the IFP/USAPA list of Approved Balls.
 Until the approved ball is declared, the sanctioning status will remain as ‘USAPA pending’.

 The tournament director must follow all IFP Official Tournament Rules.

 Within one week of the end of a tournament, completed results must be reported to the Tournament Results Chair .
 USAPA member numbers and expiration dates must be included to ensure accurate identification.